 Important!
-A buck deer harvested on the Academy in December 2018 tested positive for chronic wasting disease (CWD).
-This is the first known occurrence of the disease on the base; to further assess its prevalence in the area Colorado Parks and Wildlife is requiring testing of all deer.
-CPW is currently waiving the CWD testing fee for animals harvested on the Academy.
+A single buck deer harvested in December 2018 and 2019 tested positive for chronic wasting disease (CWD).
+These are the first known occurrences of the disease on the base; to further assess its prevalence in the area Colorado Parks and Wildlife is requiring testing of all deer.
+CPW is currently waiving the CWD testing fee for deer harvested on the Academy.

 A full description of Colorado's hunting opportunities, regulations, and game application process is available here.
 Colorado Parks and Wildlife has also assembled a useful list of other online resources, including instructions on field dressing game and field mapping tools.

 Hunting is open to the general public; there is no license preference given to active duty military, veterans, youth, or disabled hunters.
 In addition to a State game license, a base hunting access permit ($25 elk, $15 deer, $10 turkey) must be purchased through the iSportsman website.

 For safety and security reasons, deer and elk hunters are escorted by Air Force Academy, US Fish and Wildlife Service, and Colorado Parks and Wildlife staff; or other approved volunteers.
 Under the direction of an escort, hunters may pursue big game throughout their scheduled hunt, but are encouraged to harvest an animal as soon as possible.
 Escorts do not instruct hunters to harvest a particular animal.
 The escorts transport hunters to the prime game areas in GOV vehicles, but public safety and security often dictate when and where hunting can occur.
 Escorts can provide helpful instructions, however, hunters are expected to know how to operate their firearm and the basics of field dressing game.